-- 9. Support legislation that allows for affordable housing ownership opportunities to help create an avenue for economic mobility.\ - 10.
-Support housing funding opportunities provided to local jurisdictions through Statewide bond efforts. - 11.
-In lieu of the loss of revenues generated by redevelopment agencies, support legislation and State funding that would enable the City to enter or extend local-affordability covenants. - 12.
-Support housing measures that promote the preservation of existing affordable housing.\ - 13.
-Support legislation that would provide additional time and resources to improve Housing Element processes. - 14.
-Support legislative efforts that increase school funding to keep pace with community growth. - 15.
-Monitor and evaluate legislation that affects efforts to affirmatively further fair housing, including legislation that supports Mountain View's efforts to promote greater access to affordable housing. - 16.
-Monitor and evaluate legislation that affects rent stabilization, and oppose efforts to diminish the City's Community Stabilization and Fair Rent Act (CSFRA). - 17.
-Monitor and evaluate telecommunication proposals that impact the regulation of telecommunication facilities. - 18.
-Monitor and evaluate electric vehicle (EV) proposals that impact the regulation and implementation of EV infrastructure or management. - 19.
-Monitor and evaluate solar proposals that impact the regulation and implementation of solar infrastructure or management. - 20.
-Support child-care/day-care proposals that support the increase in child care within the community.
+- 10. Support housing funding opportunities provided to local jurisdictions through Statewide bond efforts for affordable and middle-income housing. - 11.
+Support housing measures that promote the preservation of existing affordable housing, including programs that facilitate qualified developers and tenant-/community-based groups to acquire existing housing units. - 12.
+Support legislation that would provide additional time and resources to improve Housing Element processes. - 13.
+Support legislative efforts that increase school funding to keep pace with community growth. - 14.
+Monitor and evaluate legislation that protects the City's ability to implement housing programs that promote equity and inclusion, prevent disparate impacts, reduces barriers, and increases efforts to affirmatively further fair housing, including legislation that supports Mountain View's efforts to promote greater access to affordable housing, greater housing diversity, and greater access to opportunity. - 15.
+Monitor and evaluate legislation that affects rent stabilization and oppose efforts to diminish the City's Community Stabilization and Fair Rent Act (CSFRA) and Mobile Home Rent Stabilization Ordinance (MHRSO). - 16.
+Monitor and evaluate telecommunication proposals that impact the regulation of telecommunication facilities. - 17.
+Monitor and evaluate electric vehicle (EV) proposals that impact the regulation and implementation of EV infrastructure or management. - 18.
+Monitor and evaluate solar proposals that impact the regulation and implementation of solar infrastructure or management. - 19.
+Support child-care/day-care legislation to increase child care within the community. - 20.
+Monitor and evaluate alcohol, tobacco, and cannabis proposals that impact the regulation of land-use provisions pertaining to the sale, use, or regulation of alcohol, tobacco, and cannabis. - 21.
+Support funding for public health measures and the expansion of health-care services. - 22.
+Support for legislation and funding to enable the City to implement community forestry and urban greening programs, develop nature-filled neighborhoods, and support the City's goal of Livability and Quality of Life.